No products in the cart.

 Next, cut some heart shapes out of a few different colors of tissue paper.
 These are going to be the petals and leaves of your flowers, so you can use many different colors and cut varied sizes (as we did) or use one or two colors in similar sizes.

 - Glue onto the stems on the front of your card

 Experiment with making flower shapes out of layering different heart shapes – there are endless combinations!
 Once you have your flowers arranged the way you’d like, glue the petals down onto the tops of your stems.
 To create a 3-D effect, try gluing only half of the heart onto the paper.
 Add some green leaves by cutting hearts in half and gluing them to the stem lines or around the petals.

 - Glue on two triangles of newspaper or magazine clippings

-Just like a fresh cut bouquet from the market, we’re going to give ours a newspaper wrapping.
+Just like a fresh-cut bouquet from the market, we’re going to give ours a newspaper wrapping.
 Cut a couple of triangles out of a piece of newspaper, and glue them, one overlapping the other, to the bottom of your card, Trim any excess from the edges.

-- Decorate with ribbon, twine or washi tape
+- Decorate with ribbon, twine, or washi tape

 To finish the bouquet, grab a piece of ribbon or twine and glue a strip horizontally across the newspaper “wrapping”.
-You can criss-cross a couple of strips to look like wrapped twine, or add a bow, as if your bouquet has been tied up with a ribbon.
+You can criss-cross a couple of strips to look like wrapped twine or add a bow as if your bouquet has been tied up with a ribbon.
 Trim any excess from the edges.

-Head over to Red Ted Art to check out ALL of the amazing projects from her 31 Days of Love series.
+If you papercraft lovers liked this timeless classic, you will absolutely adore our fresh and simple paper heart kids craft ideas.
+And once you’re done there, be sure to head over to Red Ted Art to check out ALL of the amazing projects from her 31 Days of Love series.
 Are you feeling the love yet?? ❤️